HeBing/fcat/README.md

 #### How to use
 After installation, four exectuable programs will appear in `\src`: `countCoverage`, `extractFeature`, `trainModel`, `predictModel` as well as `fcat.py`.
 In command line, type the program with no arguments to see options:

-* `countCoverage` count read coverage based on bam file (See [how to obtain bam files?](#alignment).
+* `countCoverage` count read coverage based on bam file (See [how to obtain bam files?](#alignment)).
 It takes in a file containing a list of bam file names (with full path) and a parameter setting file that sets the resolution and single-end/paired-end of the bam files.
 When using `countCoverage`, we need the size of genomes; currently `fcat` only supports hg19.

 ```sh
 ./countCoverage